dantleech/blog/content/posts/2024-08-29-col-de-tourmalet.md

 but it was a lie.
 I got a can of cola and a chocolate cake.
 The man wished me courage and I continued to descend to the village of Sainte-Marie de Campan where the descent becomes ascent and the road of the Tourmalet would start.
-Here I ordered a sandwich - which was furnished to me with artechokes, salad, tomatoes and mayonnaise but no cheese but I didn't complain.
+Here I ordered a sandwich - which was furnished to me with artichokes, salad, tomatoes and mayonnaise but no cheese but I didn't complain.

 ![OpenCamera/IMG_20240829_131542.jpg](/images/spain2024/202408281956-13clouds.jpg)